-The British Superbike championship and its support classes travelled to Knockhill in Scotland this weekend for the fifth round of the series.
-It was a successful outing for SHARK’s supported riders at the 2.045km Scottish circuit, with wins, podiums and top-ten finishes collected throughout the championships.
+The British Superbike championship travelled to Cheshire-based, Oulton Park this weekend for the ninth round of the series.
+It was a successful outing for SHARK’s supported riders at the 4.307km circuit, with wins and podiums collected throughout the classes.

 In the MCE British Superbike class Danny Buchan’s hard work throughout the year eventually paid off with two podium finishes in race one and two, with third and second places respectively – and a fourth place in race three, allowing him to earn valuable championship points and putting him 13th in the Championship standings.
 SHARK’s Lee Jackson finished the first race in the top-ten with eighth position.
 In race two, he was running in sixth but unfortunately ran off the track taking him down to 17th position; Jackson battled back to 11th position and finished race three in 13th position.

 Fellow SHARK-supported James Westmoreland had a solid race in the second outing and scored a top-ten finish.
 Westmoreland then placed 14th in race three.

 Meanwhile in the Motorpoint British Supersport championship, Luke Hedger finished his weekend with two top-ten places – eighth and sixth.
 The British Supersport class also saw Dean Hipwell enjoy a top-ten finish in Sunday’s race, taking seventh place.

 It was a tough weekend for SHARK’s Kyle Ryde who qualified well and started the Sprint race in the leading group, but Ryde was forced out and crashed out of the race, unhurt.
 Ryde was going into Sunday’s race full of confidence, but a massive high-side in the morning warm-up session destroyed the bike and left Ryde and his team unable to repair the bike before the race start.
 Ryde is still second in the overall standings, 69 points behind the leader.